-Up to, but no more than, five (5) supporting letters from colleagues, principal/headmaster, outside experts, parents, or students may be attached to the nomination letter.
+Up to, but no more than, five (5) supporting letters from colleagues, Principal/Head of School, outside experts, parents, or students may be attached to the nomination letter.
 These supporting letters should be no more than 2000 words each.
 While letters from parents, students, colleagues, and the nominee’s principal/headmaster are not required, most nominations include such documentation.

 Announcement of Honorees